BOOTCTL(1) bootctl BOOTCTL(1)

 "vendorx-cashier-system").

-If set to auto (the default), the /etc/kernel/entry-token
+If set to auto (the default), the /etc/kernel/entry-token file

-file will be read if it exists, and the stored value used.
+will be read if it exists, and the stored value used.

-Otherwise if the local machine ID is initialized it is used.
+Otherwise, if the local machine ID is initialized it is used.

-Otherwise IMAGE_ID= from os-release will be used, if set.
+Otherwise, IMAGE_ID= from os-release will be used, if set.

 Otherwise, ID= from os-release will be used, if set.

-Unless set to "machine-id", or when
+Unless set to "machine-id", or when --make-entry-directory=yes

---make-entry-directory=yes is used the selected token string
+is used the selected token string is written to a file

-will be used for future entries.
-This file is also read by
+entries.
+This file is also read by kernel-install(8), in order

-kernel-install(8), in order to identify under which name to
+to identify under which name to generate boot loader entries

-generate boot loader entries for newly installed kernels, or
+for newly installed kernels, or to determine the entry names

-to determine the entry names for removing old ones.
+for removing old ones.

 Using the machine ID for naming the entries is generally